 It is no coincidence that the screeching primate-like Jumping Man wears a similar mask to the Grandson, and in The Return, Sarah Palmer’s face is imposed over the Jumping Man’s.
 I believe that the frogmoth and The Jumping Man are one and the same.
 Carlton Lee Russell was famously told by David Lynch that his character was a ‘talisman come to life’.
 Talismans are usually protection against negative forces, but as the Jumping Man resides in the convenience store/The Dutchman’s — a place between two worlds that does not appear to have any ties to the White Lodge — he could perhaps be more of a ‘living curse’.

-the jumping man screams
+jumping man

 Speak No Evil

-Judy was first brought to our attention by Phillip Jeffries — his very first words were, “Now we’re not going to talk about Judy, no we’re not going to talk about Judy at all.
+Judy was first brought to our attention by Phillip Jeffries — his very first words were, “Now we’re not going to talk about Judy, no, we’re not going to talk about Judy at all.
 We’re going to leave her out of it.”
 Not going to talk about it, huh?
 What, like we’re going to pretend this isn’t happening?
 Sounds about right.
-Jeffries only spent a few short moments with his Blue Rose Task Force teammates but knowing what we know about his fate and his penchant for talking in riddles; we know that every word he says is important and is a clue.
-In explicitly stating that they were not to talk about Judy, ‘she’ was implanted in their minds, or at least would have been if they hadn’t forgotten about Jeffries visit to the Philadelphia office that day.
+Jeffries only spent a few short moments with his Blue Rose Task Force teammates, but knowing what we know about his fate and his penchant for talking in riddles, we know that every word he says is important and is a clue.
+In explicitly stating that they were not to talk about Judy, ‘she’ was implanted in their minds, or at least would have been if they hadn’t forgotten about Jeffries’ visit to the Philadelphia office that day.
 But it’s okay; Gordon will remember the ‘unofficial version’.

 …And Dark Within

-So here’s my stance, if BOB is the ‘evil that men (and women) do’, then Judy is ‘the secrets that women (and men) keep’.
-Judy is the person that looks away, pretends they can’t hear it, refuses to discuss it.
+So here’s my stance: if BOB is the ‘evil that men (and women) do’, then Judy is ‘the secrets that women (and men) keep’.
+Judy is the person who looks away, pretends they can’t hear it, and refuses to discuss it.
 That’s a pretty huge thing, and I don’t think a single person on this planet is not guilty of that crime in some shape or form — we have all met Judy before.
 It is, therefore, impossible to defeat.
 The task of destroying her will always be fruitless as long as there is evil in the world.

 In Sarah Palmer’s case, the guilt she will feel for turning a blind eye to her daughter’s torment will burden her for the rest of her life.
 It is her curse.
 She will carry it like a monkey on her back she can never shake off.
-It will remind her all day, every day, that she failed at the one job she had — to protect her daughter.
+It will remind her all day, every day, that she failed at the one job she had: protecting her daughter.
 She will drink full and descend into chaos, becoming an alcoholic recluse.
 No matter what she does, even taking a stand against a misogynistic trucker and ripping his throat out, nothing she can do will bring her daughter back.

-I admit my theory does leave me a little uneasy — the fact that Sarah is perhaps portrayed as something worse than Leland despite her not being the one to carry out the crime.
+I admit my theory does leave me a little uneasy — the fact that Sarah is perhaps portrayed as worse than Leland, despite not being the one to carry out the crime.
 But it is the effect of the crime that creates the monster.
 Leland, in many ways, gets off scot-free.
 He takes his own life, either after Laura’s death or her disappearance (according to The Final Dossier), and leaves Sarah to live with the horror of what happened for the rest of her life, inside the house where all those terrible acts were carried out.
 The monster grows and grows; her torment never ends; she spirals deeper and deeper into depression and alcoholism.
 Now known as the town’s crazy lady, gossiped about, living a pitiful and lonely existence — a goddamn bad story for sure.
-Her life was so full of pain and suffering that she is a feast for evil; the two go hand in hand, a perfect partnership, forever feeding off each other—the cycle of abuse.
+Her life was so full of pain and suffering that she is a feast for evil; the two go hand in hand, a perfect partnership, forever feeding off each other — the cycle of abuse.

 The effect of an evil act lasts a lot longer than the act itself, causing psychological problems, alcohol and drug dependency, unemployment, debt, I could go on and on.
 The ‘survivors’ are not the only ones cursed; it has a butterfly effect — just look at how the town of Twin Peaks was affected in the aftermath of Laura’s death.